 Outokumpu acknowledges that aggressive tax planning and artificial arrangements purely aiming at achieving tax benefits are not in line with good corporate citizenship and constitutes a direct threat to the company’s brand and reputation.
 Such arrangements are therefore strictly prohibited.
 No transaction is to be executed solely based on tax planning schemes.
 Tax is an integrated part of business processes.

 Double taxation, i.e. when the same income is taxed in more than one country, is costly.
 If it occurs, mutual agreement procedures and other legal proceedings are used in order to eliminate double taxation.

 The impact of taxes on societal well-being is both direct and indirect.
 To see how we contributed through tax payments, check taxes by country in our sustainability data tool.

 Outokumpu has a strong global base of customers spread across every continent and balanced over a range of industries.
 Our operations are organized according to the market demand and structure.
 Continuous feedback and interaction with customers help us to improve our understanding of customer needs, the challenges they face and the business environment our customers operate in.
 Customer orientation is one of the main themes on our way to the vision 2020.

 We collect regularly feedback from our customers.
-Latest major customer survey was done in spring 2018.
-Around 1,200 customers were interviewed for the survey.
-The overall customer satisfaction with Outokumpu has improved considerably from the previous survey: 63% of respondents were absolutely or very satisfied with Outokumpu while the corresponding rate in previous survey conducted in 2016 was 57%.
+Latest major customer survey was done in 2019.
+The overall customer satisfaction with Outokumpu has improved from the previous survey: 72% of respondents were absolutely or very satisfied with Outokumpu while the corresponding rate in previous survey conducted in 2018 was 63%.
 High product quality, competent sales personnel and ease of doing business were mentioned as Outokumpu’s strengths.